The Pros and Cons of Commercial Business Loans

 Since financial institutions extend commercial financing based on your company’s ability to pay, they’ll require extensive paperwork.
 According to the Small Business Chronicle, when applying for a commercial business loan, you’ll have to be prepared to provide “two or three years of tax returns, financial statements, accounts receivable and accounts payable documents.”

 In addition, you might have to give a brief presentation to explain your business goals and objectives.
-It’s also a good idea to have a general outline of your business plan.
+It’s also a good idea to have a general outline of your short and long term business plan.

 The commercial lender will use these documents and your presentation to decide if you qualify for their financing.
 If you qualify, they’ll then use this information to determine your loan amount.